klauspost/rawspeed/README.md

 }
 ```

-This however may not be most optimal format for you.
-You can also call `RawImage->transferBadPixelsToMap()`.
+However, this may not be most optimal format for you.
+You may also call `RawImage->transferBadPixelsToMap()`.
 This will create a bit-mask for you with all bad pixels.
 Each byte correspond to 8 pixels with the least significant bit for the leftmost pixel.
 To set position `x` and `y` this operation is used:

 ```cpp
 RawImage->mBadPixelMap[(x >> 8) + y * mBadPixelMapPitch] |=  1 << (x & 7);
 ```

 This enables you to quickly search through the array.
-If you for instance cast the array to integers you can check 32 pixels at the time.
+If for instance you cast the array to integers, you can check 32 pixels at a time.

 Note that all positions are uncropped image positions.
 Also note that if you keep the interpolation enabled you can still retrieve the `mBadPixelMap`, but the `mBadPixelPositions` will be cleared.